 Look for a checkbox that limits the search to peer reviewed journals or articles.
 This image shows where to limit a search to peer reviewed journals in the PSU Library catalog.

 You can also limit a search to peer reviewed journals using a subject-specific database.
 This image shows how to limit search results in MLA International Bibliography, a key database for English literature.

 Find Out More About the Journal

 Search for the journal title in Ulrichs International Periodicals Directory.
 If you see this referee icon then the journal is peer reviewed, and you can select the journal title for more information.
 Also, search for the journal website, then look for an editorial policy page that will tell you if the journal is peer reviewed.

-Watch this video to learn how to determine if an article is from a peer reviewed journal.
+Watch this video, Is it Peer Reviewed?, to learn how to determine if an article is from a peer reviewed journal.